 - A. Changes in the Scope of the undertaking.
 If construction on the undertaking has not commenced, and the USACE determines that it will not conduct the undertaking as originally coordinated, the USACE shall notify all consulting parties to this PA in writing of the proposed change in scope, and provide maps illustrating the proposed changes to the undertaking requesting comments within 30 calendar days of receipt.
 If no comments are received within 30 calendar days, USACE will assume all consulting parties notified have no comments and the undertaking will proceed with the proposed changes. - B. Unanticipated Discoveries or Effects.
-Pursuant to 36 CFR 800.13(b)(3), if historic properties are discovered or unanticipated effects on historic properties are found after construction on an undertaking has commenced, the USACE shall develop a treatment plan to resolve adverse effects and notify the COSA OHP, COSA PWD, SHPO, and Tribes within 48 hours of the discovery.
-Examples of such discoveries might include items such as archeological features or significant artifacts that are not related to graves (the topic of inadvertent discoveries of human remains is discussed in Section IV below).
+Pursuant to 36 CFR 800.13(b)(3), if historic properties are discovered or unanticipated effects on historic properties are found after construction on an undertaking has commenced, the USACE shall develop a treatment plan to resolve adverse effects and notify the SARA, COSA PRD, COSA PWD, COSA OHP, SHPO, and Tribes within 48 hours of the Examples of such discoveries might include items such as discovery. archeological features or significant artifacts that are not related to graves (the topic of inadvertent discoveries of human remains is discussed in Section IV below).
 The notification shall include the USACE assessment of the NRHP eligibility of affected properties and proposed actions to resolve the adverse effects.
-Comments received from the COSA OHP, COSA PWD, SHPO, and Tribes within 48 hours of the notification shall be taken into account by the USACE in carrying out the proposed treatment plan.
-The USACE may assume SHPO concurrence in its eligibility assessment and treatment plan unless otherwise notified by the SHPO within 48 hours of notification.
-USACE shall provide the COSA OHP, COSA PWD, SHPO, and Tribes a report of the USACE actions when they are completed.
+Comments received from the SARA, COSA PRD, COSA PWD, COSA OHP, SHPO, and Tribes within 48 hours of the notification shall be taken into account by the USACE in carrying out the proposed treatment plan.
+The USACE may assume SHPO concurrence in its eligibility assessment and treatment plan unless otherwise notified by the SHPO within 7 days of notification.
+USACE shall provide the SARA, COSA PRD, COSA PWD, COSA OHP, SHPO, and Tribes a report of the USACE actions when they are completed.